Who will finance a salvage title car?

 You can use a personal loan to finance a salvage title car.
 If you have a bad credit history, you risk not getting accepted.

-If you borrow more than you can afford, you can get yourself in debt, you risk having your assets repossessed.
+If you borrow more than you can afford, you risk having your assets repossessed.
 Explore your options and be realistic about your budget before signing a loan agreement.

 Auto loans use the vehicle you’re financing as collateral.
 If you default, the lender can repossess it.
 Interest rates are often lower as there’s less risk for the lender, but full coverage insurance is usually required.
 This is why it’s so difficult to find auto loans for salvage cars.
 Very few providers are willing to insure them, or coverage is limited.
 To learn more about insuring a salvage car, visit our blog.